ankitjha2711/cuvette_assignment_1/README.md

-# This website is the Assignment - 1 for the Cuvette course.
+# Assignment - 1 Project class on HTML and CSS